Google Single Sign-On (SSO) Setup Steps

 - Step 2: At the top of the screen, click OAuth consent screen

-- Step 3: Enter your product/project name in the Product name field, this is the only required field.
-You may fill in the optional information if you wish.
+- Step 6: You may fill in the optional information if you wish.

 Configure An Application With Google

-- Step 1: On the left-hand side, click APIs & auth to expand the menu, then click Credentials (note: just click Credentials if you are already in the console from the previous step)
+- Step 1: On the left-hand side, click APIs & Services to expand the menu, then click Credentials (note: just click Credentials if you are already in the console from the previous step)

 - Step 3: Select Web application

-- Step 4: Give your web application a name. (ex: use your MyHub site name.
+- Step 4: Give your web application a name. (example: use your MyHub site name.
 Users will see this name when logging in with Google for the first time)

 - Step 6: Provide the Authorized redirect URIs (This is your login page, such as https://demo.myhubintranet.com/Intranet-Login)